blackraspberryyy/kippian-wiki/content/PCs/Arc.md

 ## Relationships
 # Story log
 ## Most Recent
-- [Session 49](../Session%20Log/Session%2049.md): [Arc](Arc.md) finds a thieves' cant symbol for a black market store.
-[Arc](Arc.md) follows it, but he bumps a sketchy halfling in a narrow alleyway.
-He keeps the 1 cp coin he found from the halfling.
-The halfling promises to guide [Arc](Arc.md) to the black market store.
 - [Session 49](../Session%20Log/Session%2049.md): [Arc](Arc.md) finds a stall in the wall.
 A masked halfling mans the store.
 [Arc](Arc.md) buys 2 packs of caltrops, 10 daggers, a vial of poison, thieves' tools, and 60 arrows for 200 gp.
 - [Session 49](../Session%20Log/Session%2049.md): The halfling guide tugs on [Arc](Arc.md), asking for some donatin.
 [Arc](Arc.md) gifts 2 gp (and the 1 cp) to the halfling.
 The masked shopkeeper remarks that [Arc](Arc.md) is too generous for a thief.
 - [Session 49](../Session%20Log/Session%2049.md): An elvish priest recognizes [Arc](Arc.md) and [Theobald](Theobald%20Clayhollow.md).
 The priest calls himself [Father Drenn](Drenn%20Halyx.md).